Ronnie Pereira: Evolvement of Revolvers The Band In Klang.

 Balancing the egos of those that came and went was not easy although it came naturally to him.
 Never a bad word for anyone he knew regardless of their own sometimes uncomplimentary opinions of the man.
 He was unique as a person and more so as a musician.

-The Revolvers grew in popularity for their carefully choreographed lively performances, tight three-part harmonies (relatively unknown at the time) selective well-rehearsed guitar instrumental breaks and their stage presence.
+The Revolvers grew in popularity for their carefully choreographed performances, tight three-part harmonies (relatively unknown at the time) selective well-rehearsed guitar instrumental breaks and their stage presence.
 Ronnie Pereira's ability to transform himself into any style of guitar player live on stage was a specific attraction to the band in those days.
 It was a quality that remained with him till his death in 2007.

-The Revolvers were regulars in residence at the Glass Bubble in Jaya Puri Hotel, now known as Petaling Jaya Hilton and had another long-term residency at the Tin Mine at the old KL Hilton in the early 1970s.
+The Revolvers were regulars in residence at the Glass Bubble in Jaya Puri Hotel, (now known as Petaling Jaya Hilton) and had another long-term residency at the Tin Mine at the old KL Hilton in the early 1970s.
 The Revolvers released three albums under the direction of Freddie Fernandez on their own label Beta Records.

-In each of these, the character of Ronnie Periera was somewhat subdued and only subtle in its presence owing perhaps to poor and dated record production techniques.

-Pereira was overshadowed by the enormous scope of Fernandez's commercial and musical ambitions within the band and perhaps outside of it.
-Pereira was always introverted and shy.
-Freddie was outgoing and self-assured, equally talented with a greater nous for the business side of the industry.
-A great improviser, Pereira had a knack for picking up tunes and improvising, something not terribly appreciated in the Malaysian music scene then.
+Pereira was overshadowed by the enormous scope of Fernandez's commercial and musical ambitions both within the band and outside of it.
+Pereira was described as "introverted and shy".
+Freddie was "outgoing and self-assured", similarly talented with a greater nous for the business side of the industry.
+A great improviser, Pereira had a talent for picking up tunes and improvising, a skill not terribly appreciated in the Malaysian music scene at the time.

 Pereira was a family man and did not wish to venture into the unknown yet lucrative world of commercial music in an emergent Malaysia of the 1980s.
 He preferred the security and intimacy of the club circuit and a regular 9–5 job to go with it.
-Although very gifted with the guitar (self taught) he remained in the shadows of others and perhaps was his own obstacle to greater success.
+Although talented with the guitar (self taught) he was overshadowed by others and perhaps was his own obstacle to greater success.

 Whilst some other members of the band went on to international acclaim in Australia like Tony Netto, the vocalist and keyboard player of the Revolvers during Ronnie's time, Pereira continued to play locally and hold down his full-time job as a lab assistant at the La Salle school in Kelang till retirement.
-He is survived by his wife Jane and daughter Leslie, an only child.